ARM-software/psa-api/doc/crypto/api/ops/pake.rst

         psa_pake_get_shared_key(&spake2p_v, &att, &shared_key);

 The shared secret that is produced by SPAKE2+ is pseudorandom.
-Although it can be used directly as an encryption key, it is recommended to use the shared secret as an input to a key derivation operation to produce additional cryptographic keys.
+Although it can be used directly as an encryption key, it is recommended to use the shared secret as an input to a key-derivation operation to produce additional cryptographic keys.

 For more information about the format of the values which are passed for each step, see :secref:`pake-steps`.